EarlyMssElectronicLibrary/sp-boxer/README.md

 `CONTRIB` - each file that goes into the `ResearchContrib/Data` directory: its path and name in the repository; and its path and name in the `ResearchContrib/Data` directory

+## No contributions

+Please note that the software is not being updated and pull requests are not accepted.